 Operational templates are required to be populated with information captured during stakeholder engagement sessions.
 This will detail how each intended space is required to operate, expected behavioural and occupancy patterns and will identify the required equipment and services to allow this space to be fully functional.
-This information should be sourced from end user groups and agreed with the client at as early an opportunity as possible.
+This information should be sourced from end user groups and agreed with the client as early as possible.

 The work NHSS is undertaking in relation to 'repeatable rooms' should be considered and, where appropriate, utilised as part of the early concept modelling exercise.
-The use of 'repeatable rooms' could help to enhance the accuracy of data that is used during the design development stages (and should be reflected in any detailed simulation modelling) and is also considered to support users during the operational phase, through occupant familiarity and reducing medical errors.
+The use of 'repeatable rooms' could help to enhance the accuracy of data that is used during the design development stages (and should be reflected in any detailed simulation modelling).
+This should be considered to support users during the operational phase, through occupant familiarity and reducing medical errors.